Not yet reviewed

 -- Top 20 Law School used this comment as model for its law review articles.

-Languages Spoken: Cantonese, Japanese
+Languages spoken: Cantonese, Japanese

 I endorse this lawyer.
 Michael is very intelligent and knowledgeable when it comes to tax issues.
 He has advised me on matters and I have referred cases to him that dealt with estate tax and federal income tax issues.

-Christopher Dull Divorce & Separation Attorney
+Christopher Dull Divorce and separation Attorney

 Relationship: Worked together on matter